akeneo/pim-helpcenter/content/md/what-is/what-is-a-category.md

 ## From the user interface

-Go to Settings/Categories.
-To create a new category tree, click on 'Create a new category' button.
+Go to `Settings`/`Categories`.
+To create a new category tree, click on `Create a new category` button.
 ![image of creating a new category tree? ](../img/dummy.png)

 To add a new category or subcategory in this tree, select your tree in the category dropdown menu.
 Once the tree appears, select the tree name to add a new category or select a category to add a new subcategory.
-Then right click on the selected category, the button 'create' will appear.
+Then right click on the selected category, a `Create` button appears.

 ![image of create button to add a new category ](../img/dummy.png)